-Service revenue went up to P453 million in 2014, higher by 9% from P414 million in 2013 mainly due to higher warranty income and tolling fees of the support services and other business segment.
+Service revenue went up to P453 million in 2014, higher by 9% from P414 million in 2013 mainly due to higher warranty income and tolling fees of the technical support and solutions segment.

 Rental income amounted to P150 million in 2014 compared to P151 million in 2013.
 There was no material change for this account.